MinhajurRahmanCIS/foodie-service-client-side/README.md

 # Project Info
 This is a cloud kitchen Foodie Service Website.
 ## Technologies  –
-1. The Corders site is develop with react library.
+1. The Foodie Service site is develop with react library.
 2. For the fastest route I used react router framework.
 3. For the beautiful design and responsive for mobile and tablet I used CSS framework DaisyUI.
 4. For the icon use the npm react icon its a node package.